-COVID-19 has had an enormous impact on the aviation industry, but it goes far beyond cancelled flights and empty airports.
+COVID-19 has had an enormous impact on the aviation industry, but it goes far beyond canceled flights and empty airports.
 As airplanes are grounded and the number of passengers on each flight continues to remain low, every corner of the industry is affected.
 In fact, according to Aviation Analysis Firm Oliver Wyman, domestic travel revenue isn’t expected to return to 2019 levels until the second half of 2022, with international travel revenue not expected to get back to its 2019 level until 2023.

 COVID-19’s Impact on the MRO Industry